 Physical roadway and infrastructure improvements needed to support this segment include transit signal priority along Reservation Road and Del Monte Boulevard, a relocated bus stop on Del Monte Boulevard adjacent to the new platform (to facilitate transfers and system connectivity), a new Class I bicycle path within the TAMC corridor along Marina Drive from Palm Avenue connecting to the Beach Range Road Class I bicycle path to the south, curb ramps and ADA compliance, signage and striping at the Palm Avenue/Del Monte Boulevard intersection, and turning/traffic controls at the Marina Drive/Palm Avenue intersection.
+The new Class I pedestrian and bicycle facility will improve safety, access, and mobility within the TAMC-owned public right-of-way.
+The project does not add physical infrastructure or striping to highways or roadways within the existing right of way except for minor modifications needed for the efficient and safe movement of transit vehicles, bicycles, and pedestrians.

-All improvements would be designed to accommodate and anticipate a future roundabout at Palm Avenue/Del Monte Boulevard.
-The roundabout is a potential future City of Marina project and not a part of the SURF! project.
+All improvements would be designed to accommodate a future roundabout at Palm Avenue/Del Monte Boulevard.
+The roundabout is a potential future City of Marina project and not a part of the SURF!
+Project, and is not necessary for the operation of the SURF!
+Project.
 See Figure 3-5 for segment details at Palm Avenue.